CleasbyCode/jdvrif/README.md

 This program can be used on Linux and Windows.

-Your data file is inserted and preserved within multiple 65KB ICC Profile blocks in the JPG image file.
+Your data file is encrypted & inserted within multiple 65KB ICC Profile blocks in the JPG image file.

 ![ICC](https://github.com/CleasbyCode/jdvrif/blob/main/demo_image/icc.png)

-Your embedded file is encrypted and *compressed (zlib, deflate). *Compression not always used, depends on data.

 Using **jdvrif**, you can insert up to six files at a time (outputs one image per file).